 If you’re an eczema sufferer and have recently become pregnant, or you’ve noticed skin changes during the course of your pregnancy, it’s recommended that you speak to a GP.

 The hormonal changes you experience during pregnancy can make the condition worse.
 However, in some cases your symptoms may actually improve.
-Every pregnancy is different and the way the immune system responds to pregnancy varies from person to person.
+Every pregnancy is different and the way the immune system responds varies from person to person.

 Eczema causes dry, sensitive and itchy patches of skin to develop.
 In severe cases, the skin can become so itchy that those with the condition scratch it until it bleeds.

 Scratching your skin too vigorously can lead to a vicious cycle, causing the rash to spread to other areas and provoking more inflammation.

 Managing your eczema can be difficult enough, even without the limitations pregnancy imposes on treatment.